wenjie015/wenjie015.github.io/_pages/publications.md

 Papers Under Review
 ======
-1. **Jie Wen**\* and Fangling Wang, Stable Levitation of Single-point Levitation Systems for Maglev Trains Based on Cascade Control, Transactions of the Institute of Measurement and Control, major revision, Mar 8, 2023.
+1. **Jie Wen**\* and Fangling Wang, Stable Levitation of Single-point Levitation Systems for Maglev Trains Based on Cascade Control, Transactions of the Institute of Measurement and Control, under review (2nd round), May 25, 2023.
 2. **Jie Wen**\*, Yuanhao Shi, Xiaoqiong Pang, Jianfang Jia, and Jianchao Zeng\*, Exponential Stabilization of Stochastic Time-delay Quantum Systems Based on Continuous Measurement Feedback, Journal of The Franklin Institute, under review (2nd round), Feb 20, 2023.

 Journal Papers (As first/corresponding author, 14 SCI)